AntiMicroX/antimicrox/README.md

 `flatpak update`

-#### Uninstall antimicro
+#### Uninstall antimicroX

 1. Delete a remote repository

-`flatpak --user remote-delete antimicro`
+`flatpak --user remote-delete antimicroX`

 2. Delete application

-`flatpak uninstall com.github.juliagoda.antimicro`
+`flatpak uninstall com.github.juliagoda.antimicroX`

 ## Testing Under Linux

-If you are having problems with antimicro detecting a controller or detecting all axes and buttons, you should test the controller outside of antimicro to check if the problem is with antimicro or not.
-The two endorsed programs for testing gamepads outside of antimicro are **sdl-jstest** (**sdl2-jstest**) and **evtest**.
+If you are having problems with antimicroX detecting a controller or detecting all axes and buttons, you should test the controller outside of antimicroX to check if the problem is with antimicroX or not.
+The two endorsed programs for testing gamepads outside of antimicroX are **sdl-jstest** (**sdl2-jstest**) and **evtest**.
 SDL2 utilizes evdev on Linux so performing testing with older programs that use joydev won't be as helpful since some devices behave a bit differently between the two systems.
 Another method also exist,